Origanum syriacum: Description

 Origanum syriacum grows to a height of 1 meter.
 The plant is pollinated by bees.
 Flowers are small and white or pale pink.

 Distribution

 Origanum syriacum is native to the Middle East.
 In Egypt, Origanum syriacum subsp. sinaicum is a very rare plant that grows on stony ground in Sinai Peninsula including the coastal Mediterranean strip.
 Wild hyssop and sage are protected under Israeli law as endangered plants, but no major studies on their status have been conducted since 1977.
+Foraging for za'atar is illegal under Israeli law.

 Use

+Food

+Origanum syriacum is harvested in the wild for use in preparing za'atar, a mixture of dried herbs, sesame and sumac for flavoring and garnish.
+For example, in Lebanon, a typical za'atar blend often consists of dried leaves from Origanum syriacum and Thymbra spicata.
+This blend is complemented with ground fruits of Rhus coriaria (sumac), toasted sesame seeds, and salt.
+It is a common practice to mix za'atar with olive oil at home, creating a spread that is then applied to flatbreads called manakish.

+Folk medicine

+In Lebanon, dried O. syriacum is used against gastrointestinal issues such as pharyngitis, stomach aches and cough.